 A train of spirits all over the mound,

-He lost in the sea of impression,
+Little thing lost in the sea of impression,

 Until one day he was certainly the fastest,